 Looking for that European Christmas vibe but not in Europe?
 Don’t worry, Toronto has one of the best Christmas markets Ontario has to offer.
 The mulled wine, the lights, the cozy homes and shops, the hot cocoa, the Christmas gifts, the short bread cookies…I could go on.
 The Toronto Christmas Market is one of my favourite events of the year.

-There is something about Christmas in Europe that just seems so cozy, and on top of the coziness are their famous and fabulous Christmas Markets!
+There is something about Christmas in Europe and enjoying their famous and fabulous Christmas Markets!
 What I would give to spend a day in a German Christmas Market.
-Well lucky for me, Toronto is nearby and they have been rockin’ their own European style Christmas market right in the heart of the distillery district for a few years now.
+Well lucky for me, Toronto is nearby and they have been rockin’ their own European style Christmas market right in the heart of the Toronto distillery district for a few years now.
 When given the opportunity to go to the Toronto Christmas Market, there was no question, the answer was obvious.

 Boots, coats, sweaters, hats, mittens, scarves, socks on socks on socks, this is a Canadian Christmas Market, and being a block or two away from Lake Ontario, this market was going to be SLIGHTLY colder than its European counterpart.
 Dealing with the cold like a true Canadian, we made our way to explore one of the best things to do in Toronto at Christmas.

 Entering the market into the historic distillery district of Toronto did in fact feel very European.
 Complete with its old brick walled buildings, little architectural details, cobble stone streets, and tiny Christmas stalls scattered through out, it was love at first site.
 These Toronto market stalls must include some of the best Christmas stores in Ontario.